Kyvos-KyPy/samples/BasketAnalysis/computer_vision_data/readme.txt

-Directory where Basket Analysis csv data files will be deployed.
+Directory where the processed Basket Analysis csv data files will be saved.